FairyRegedix/IFJ_Project/README.md

 # IFJ_Project

 Project of subject Formal Languages and Compilers of BUT FIT Bachelors course.
-Aim of the project was to implement translator of imperative language IFJ20.
+Aim of the project was to implement compiler of imperative language IFJ20.